Soapy7261/Simple_badwordblocker.py/readme.md

 **New Update**

-Made the bot check to see if the default place holder in the text files ( "eiufewhiuwefhuwefhwfhueiwfehihewfiwefiuwefiuhwefiuh" ) is in the message content.
-If so, don't delete and don't mark it as a bad word.
+Added a webhook option so you can make the bot resend the user saying the bad word.